Authorities say no one was driving Tesla before deadly crash

 “They feel very confident just with the positioning of the bodies after the impact that there was no one driving that vehicle,” Herman told KHOU-TV.

-Deputies said the car was traveling fast and failed to navigate a turn before running off the road, hitting a tree, and bursting into flames on Saturday night.
+Deputies said the car was traveling fast and failed to navigate a turn before running off the road, hitting a tree, and bursting into flames.
 The identity of the victims had not been released by Sunday afternoon.
 KHOU reported that one was 69 and the other was 59.

 Tesla did not immediately respond to an email requesting comment.